 As the submission is fairly long, and at times technical, you might prefer the following executive summary:

-The Beaches Link Tunnel Project proposes to clear over 16 acres of bushland habitat at the top of the Flat Rock Gully catchment, with flow-on effects to the rest of Flat Rock Gully, Tunks Park, Middle Harbour, the Sailors Bay foreshores, and local and regional north-south and east-west wildlife corridors.
+The Beaches Link Tunnel Project proposes to clear up to 6 acres of bushland habitat at the top of the Flat Rock Gully catchment, with flow-on effects to the rest of Flat Rock Gully, Tunks Park, Middle Harbour, the Sailors Bay foreshores, and local and regional north-south and east-west wildlife corridors.
 The impacts on the environment will be long-term and potentially irreversible.
 There will also be long-term, negative impacts on the community living in and around these areas.

 WEPA believes that the Environmental Impact Statement for the Beaches Link Tunnel (BLT) project (released last year) fails to properly assess risks, including in relation to biodiversity, contamination and local traffic, and that the Conditions of Approval (COA) are inadequate.
 The Secretary’s Environmental Assessment Requirements (SEARS) have not been met in significant respects including in relation to the consideration of public transport alternatives and the assessment of contamination.